posted in → Articles

 Post Script

 None of us knows when this world in which we presently exist will come to its end.
 Neither do we know when the Lord will return to take his true church out of it.
-What we do know is that our individual lives will someday come to an end, and that we aren’t guaranteed another heartbeat, much less another day, week or year here.
-What we can also know is, if the end of this life comes for us today, that we will be present with our Lord in heaven.
+What we do know is that our individual lives will someday come to an end and that we aren’t guaranteed another heartbeat, much less another day, week, or year here.
+What we can know is, if the end of this life comes for us today, that we will be present with our Lord in heaven.
 In this respect may I ask you: are you personally assured of this?
 Have you ever trusted Jesus Christ and what he did for you at Calvary to secure your salvation?
 Do you know, beyond the shadow of a doubt, that you are saved, sealed and bound for heaven?
 If you aren’t sure, make this the day of your salvation by admitting your lost condition, and then simply ask the Lord to save you.
 “Believe on the Lord Jesus Christ, and thou shalt be saved.”

 1. There are, additionally, now some Catholic congregations who refer to themselves as evangelicals.
 (For a more detailed history of Catholicism and Protestant Evangelicalism, reference my book, 85 Pages In The Bible.)